jupyter/governance/conduct/conduct_enforcement.md

 * Act in a personal manner rather than impersonal.
 The Committee can engage the parties to understand the situation, while respecting the privacy and any necessary confidentiality of reporters.
-But sometimes it is necessary to communicate with one or more individuals directly: the Committee's goal is to improve the health of our community rather than only produce a formal decision.
+However, sometimes it is necessary to communicate with one or more individuals directly: the Committee's goal is to improve the health of our community rather than only produce a formal decision.

 * Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of "good" and "bad/evil".
 Overt, clear-cut agression and